Is this chart lying to me? Automating the detection of misleading visualizations: Experiments

-On Misviz-synth, the fine-tuned classifiers achieve higher EM and PM than all other baselines.
+On Misviz-synth, the image-axis classifiers achieve higher EM and PM than all other baselines.
 The classifier with axis metadata is the strongest, further highlighting the usefulness of that input modality.
-Both classifiers generalize to Misviz to some extent.
-In that case, the classifier with axis metadata performs worse, likely due to error propagation from the axis extraction step.
-While the classifiers do not outperform the strongest zero-shot MLLMs on Misviz, they achieve better F1 and EM than smaller MLLMs like InternVL3-8B.
+Their scores for binary classification on Misviz decrease only slightly compared to Misviz-synth.
+As a result, the classifier with axis metadata outperforms all open-weight MLLMs except Qwen2.5-VL-72B.
+However, the EM and PM scores drop by more than 50 points from Misviz-synth to Misviz.
+This implies that the classifiers cannot generalize their ability to make fine-grained predictions of misleader categories from synthetic to real-world visualizations.

 The best EM scores remain low on both datasets, underscoring the difficulty of identifying which misleaders affect a visualization.
 For binary classification, most baselines tend to favor recall over precision, with the notable exception of the linter.
 Future work could aim for a better balance to improve overall F1 performance.